Has a built-in rulers, tape measure and a spirit level to even things at 45°.

 Qooltek laser level boasts very attractive price and it has a number of useful features.
 Let's take a closer look at what they are.

-The unit is powered by 3 AG13 batteries (included) and comes with a driver to open the battery compartment.
+The tool is powered by 3 AG13 batteries (included) and comes with a driver to open the battery compartment.
 We actually want to appraise this inclusion, because sometimes it's such a pain to find the right x-driver in a toolbox for a small screw that usually holds the door.
 In this model, the beam is reflected from a special mirror behind the lens and can be adjusted to project vertical, horizontal or even crossed lines.

-The unit is turned on via easy-to-access red switch on the side, but changing the laser modes is performed by rotating a ring around the lens with a special metal ruler that comes in the set.
+The tool is turned on via an easy-to-access red switch on the side, but changing the laser modes is performed by rotating a ring around the lens with a special metal ruler that comes in the set.
 It's worth noting, that the adjusting ring is somewhat hard to turn.
 That's why we suggest you use it in either cross-line or horizontal mode without ever changing it.
 Otherwise, the laser works great.

 Finally, let's take a closer look at additional features.
 It has 2 metal rulers on the sides along with a long 8 ft. measuring tape that comes out of its back.
 As usual, there are imperial and metric units.
 You can also lock the tape with a slider button at the top.
 The next feature, as you might have already noticed, is the 3 spirit levels for vertical, horizontal and diagonal leveling.
 Extremely handy if you run out of batteries or just want to check an incline of the surface.
 The bubbles are also used to even out the laser lines when you turn the unit on.
 Still, the grades on the side rulers are painted, therefore it might be rubbed away pretty easily.